sandykolu/PyBankPoll_Challenge/README.md

   Git commit -m "Message"
   git push origin main

-ByBank_Challenge
+PyBank_Challenge
-Create a Python script for analyzing the financial records of your company.
-You are given a set of financial data called budget_data.csv.
+Created a Python script for analyzing the financial records of the company dataset - budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses

   Calculate each of the following: